 Available for sale debt securities.
 Management determines the appropriate classification of securities at the time of purchase and reevaluates such designation as of each balance sheet date.
 The Company classifies all securities as available for sale and includes them in current assets as they are intended to fund current operations.
 The Company's investment portfolio at any point in time contains investments in money market mutual funds, U.S. government debt securities, certificates of deposit and corporate debt securities.
 The Company segments its portfolio based on the underlying risk profiles of the securities and have a zero loss expectation for money market mutual funds, U.S. government debt securities and certificates of deposit.
 The Company regularly reviews the securities in an unrealized loss position and evaluates the current expected credit loss by considering factors such as historical experience, market data, issuer-specific factors, and current economic conditions.
-During the quarter ended March 31, 2020, the Company's only available for sales securities consisted of certificates of deposit and therefore the Company did not recognize any credit losses.
+Factors considered also include whether a decline in fair value below the amortized cost basis is due to credit-related factors or noncredit-related factors, the financial condition and near-term prospects of the issuer, and our intent and ability to hold the investment to allow for an anticipated recovery in fair value.
+Any unrealized loss that is not credit related is recognized in other comprehensive (loss) income in the unaudited condensed consolidated statements of operations.
+A credit-related unrealized loss is recognized as an allowance on the unaudited condensed consolidated balance sheets with a corresponding adjustment to earnings in the unaudited condensed consolidated statements of operations.